jminock/nuisance/README.md

 ### Compilation

 The following instructions should be used to build the fitter after checking out.
+Build works in GENIE container.
+GENIE is not currently set up to work with NUISANCE.

 1. Make sure environmental variables required for the generators you wish to build against are set.
 2. In the top nuisance directory make a new build directory: